Pythian Temple (New York City): Architecture

 The building is a flamboyant Egyptian Revival Temple in Art Deco style.
 It was designed by Thomas W. Lamb, an architect noted for designing theaters.
-He created "a midblock facade of movie-set Egyptian forms, seated Pharaonic figures, polychrome columns and a setback arrangement ...
-Inside, there were 13 lodge rooms and an auditorium decorated in a striking Egyptian manner."
+He created "a midblock facade of movie-set Egyptian forms, seated Pharaonic figures, polychrome columns and a setback arrangement...Inside, there were 13 lodge rooms and an auditorium decorated in a striking Egyptian manner."

-In addition to the 13 lodge rooms and the spacious theater, the building had a gym and a bowling alley.
 The theater had Broadway-quality staging facilities for the fraternal association's professionally produced pageants.
+The building also had a gym and a bowling alley.

 In 2009, the architectural historian Christopher Gray wrote in The New York Times:

 The Pythian Temple's ground-floor colonnade, with Assyrian-type heads, is centered on a brilliantly glazed blue terra-cotta entry pavilion.
 The windowless middle section steps back at about 100 feet up, with four seated Pharaonic figures similar to those of Ramses II at Abu Simbel.
 Two more setbacks rise to a highly colored Egyptian-style colonnade, and to giant urns carried by teams of yellow, red and green oxen.
 In a rendering, the urns are lighted with fires.
 Published photographs of the lobby show a double-height space in what appears to be polished black marble, with Egyptian decor, like a winged orb, or perhaps Isis, over the doorway.